omf2097/openomf/INSTALL.md

 * libpng: http://www.libpng.org/pub/png/libpng.html (for .PNG screenshots)
 * zlib: http://www.zlib.net/
 * libxmp to replace libdumb, if libdumb is not available.
-* libmodplug to replace libdumb, if libdumb is not available.

-Note that libxmp and libmodplug don't play all ingame music tracks quite right, and libdumb is much preferred!
-At the time of writing this, the playback quality is libdumb > libxmp > libmodplug.
+Note that libxmp doesn't play all ingame music tracks quite right, and libdumb is much preferred!
 Always make sure the playback library is up-to-date!

 [libShadowDive](https://github.com/omf2097/libShadowDive) is our own library for handling OMF:2097 file formats.
 It is probably not in any repositories by default, and so you may need to compile it yourself.
 It is also possible to pull this in as a submodule; please see USE_SUBMODULES cmake flag for that.